 The neighborhood is a fabulous location for a stay in Paris, whether you plan to visit for a few days, a few weeks or even a few months.
 The quartier still retains much of its original character, that of a simpler time in Paris when artists, musicians and writers frequented the cafés and bistros of old Montmartre.
 Yes, there are many tourists, but this is still an area that real Parisians LOVE to call home (we are among them!)

 Have a “walk” around your new neighborhood in Montmartre:

-Just up the street on Rue Tholozé you’ll find the two remaining moulins (windmills) in Paris.
-Other nearby attractions include Sacre Coeur, the Musée de Montmartre (it’s small but don’t miss it!), the Dali Museum, the Moulin Rouge, the Pigalle area, the boutiques and restaurants on Rue des Abbesses, and the many food shops on Rue Lepic, complete with the Café des Deux Moulin from the film Amélie.
+At the top of Rue Tholozé you’ll find the two remaining moulins (windmills) in Paris.
+Other nearby attractions include Sacre Coeur, the Musée de Montmartre (it’s small but don’t miss it!), the Dali Museum, the Moulin Rouge, the Pigalle area, the boutiques and restaurants on Rue des Abbesses, and the many food shops on Rue Lepic, complete with the Café des Deux Moulins from the film Amélie Poulain.

 With the charm and amenities to be found in this wonderfully situated apartment, we think you’ll be quite happy and comfortable during your stay.
 We live nearby in case you need us, but we respect the privacy of our guests and won’t intrude.